Kinchega National Park

-The Kinchega National Park is a protected national park that is located in the Far West region of New South Wales, in eastern Australia.The 44259 ha national park is located approximately 840 km west of Sydney and 111 km south-east of Broken Hill.
+The Kinchega National Park is a protected national park in the Far West region of New South Wales, in eastern Australia.The 44259 ha national park is located approximately 840 km west of Sydney and 111 km south-east of Broken Hill.
 The park adjoins the town of Menindee.
 The eastern edge of the Kinchega National Park is formed by the Darling River.

 The park is noted for its Aboriginal artefacts, left behind by the Paarkantji people, who travelled up and down the Darling River.

 Fauna

-It is home to many species of wild animals, such as lace monitor, Peron's tree frog, pink and black cockatoos, kultarr and others.
+It is home to many species of wild animals, such as lace monitor, Peron's tree frog, pink and black cockatoos, kultarr.